songxiaoyu/MiXcan/README.md

     ## 3      SNP10   -0.03021309   -0.03021309 NonSpecific
     ## 4      SNP19   -0.06553891   -0.06553891 NonSpecific

-Step 4: Predict the cell-type-specific or nonspecific expression levels of a gene with MiXcan model in new genetic data.
+Step 4: Predicting the cell-type-specific or nonspecific expression levels of the gene in a new genetic data.

 ``` r
 MiXcan_prediction_result <- MiXcan_prediction(weight = MiXcan_weight_result, new_x = new_X_example)